12 Amazing things to do in Paris, especially if it's your first visit

 Today, in the heart of underground Paris, you can wander a labyrinth, one of the world’s largest ossuaries.

-Tickets can be reserved up to seven days in advance, booked online and time stamped.
+Tickets can be reserved up to seven days in advance and booked online, with a time stamp.
 Adult tickets include an audio guide to learn more about the history.

 Arc de Triomphe

-Experience one of the most incredible views of the city, featuring many iconic landmarks like the Eiffel Tower and Sacre Coeur.
-Climb 284 steps and discover a panoramic lookout where Paris streets connect to look like a giant star standing at the crossroads.
-Enjoy the detailed carvings along the pillars and the group statues on the arch's exterior and view the Unknown Soldier's Tomb below it.
+Experience one of the most incredible views of the city, featuring many iconic landmarks, such as the Eiffel Tower and Sacré-Cœur.
+Climb 284 steps and discover a panoramic lookout where Paris streets converge, forming a giant star at the crossroads.
+Enjoy the detailed carvings along the pillars and the group statues on the arch's exterior, and view the Tomb of the Unknown Soldier below it.

 Champs-Elysees